abpframework/abp/docs/en/Blog-Posts/2021-06-28 v4_4 Preview/POST.md

 ## What's new with the ABP Framework 4.4

-### Removed EntityFrameworkCore.DbMigrations Project from the Startup Template
+### Removed EntityFrameworkCore.DbMigrations Project

-With this version, we are doing an important change in the application startup template.
-The startup solution was containing an `EntityFrameworkCore.DbMigrations` project that contains a separate `DbContext` class that was responsible to unify module database mappings and maintain the code-first database migrations.
+With this version, we are doing an important change in the application startup solution template.
+The startup solution was containing an `EntityFrameworkCore.DbMigrations` project that contains a separate `DbContext` class which was responsible to unify the module database mappings and maintain the code-first database migrations.
 With the v4.4, we've removed that project from the solution.
 In the new structure, the `EntityFrameworkCore` integration project will be used for database migrations as well as on runtime.

 We'd published [a community article](https://community.abp.io/articles/unifying-dbcontexts-for-ef-core-removing-the-ef-core-migrations-project-nsyhrtna) about that change.
 Please see the article to understand the motivation behind the change.

-Beside the `DbContext` unification, we've also used the new `ReplaceDbContext` attribute and [replaced](https://github.com/abpframework/abp/blob/ea2205f0855f52015152ae066a5c239af4b8511f/templates/app/aspnet-core/src/MyCompanyName.MyProjectName.EntityFrameworkCore/EntityFrameworkCore/MyProjectNameDbContext.cs#L18-L19) `IIdentityDbContext` and `ITenantManagementDbContext` interfaces to make it possible to perform join queries over repositories for these modules.
+Beside the `DbContext` unification, we've also used the new `ReplaceDbContext` attribute and [replaced](https://github.com/abpframework/abp/blob/ea2205f0855f52015152ae066a5c239af4b8511f/templates/app/aspnet-core/src/MyCompanyName.MyProjectName.EntityFrameworkCore/EntityFrameworkCore/MyProjectNameDbContext.cs#L18-L19) the `IIdentityDbContext` and `ITenantManagementDbContext` interfaces to make it possible to perform join queries over repositories for these modules easily.
 In the next days, we will publish another community article to explain the problem and the solution.
-Most of times, you don't need to know details.
+However, most of times, you don't need to know these details.

 ### Dynamic Menu Management for the CMS Kit Module